NoaFilosof08/sei-project-4/frontend/README.md

 ## Process

-The starting point for this website was planning our wesite layout and the models for the backend.
+The starting point for this website was planning our website layout and the models for the backend.
 We made basic wireframes for the layout with AdobeXD and then we created a diagram on 'quick data base diagrams' and layed out the models we would be making with Django.

 ### Diagram
 ![Model Diagram](src/styles/WebsiteScreenshots/ERD.png)